Mortgage repayment – definition, reasons, factors

 Voluntary repayment reduces the debt-to-equity ratio

-It should also be noted that the value of real estate can change.
-The best-case scenario is for it to increase over time.
-A property can also lose value, however.
+The value of a property can change.
+In the best case, it increases over time.
+However, a property can also lose value.
 This means that the percentage of the mortgage increases compared to the value of the property, i.e. the debt-to-equity ratio increases.
-Homeowners can use voluntary mortgage repayment to pay off the debt.
-This allows them to reduce their personal indebtedness and increase their share in the value of the property.
+Homeowners can pay off their debt to the bank by means of repayments.
+This allows them to reduce their personal indebtedness and increase their share in the value of their home.

-Taxes have to be paid on real estate – first on the property as an asset, but also on the imputed rental value, which is added to your income.
-At the same time, the law allows you to deduct interest on mortgage debt from your income.
-As a result, it may make sense not to repay a mortgage and thus retain this potential deduction.
+Taxes have to be paid on real estate – first on the property as an asset, but also on the imputed rental value, which is added to your taxable income.
+At the same time, the law allows you to deduct interest on mortgage debt from your taxable income.
+As a result, it may make sense not to repay a mortgage and thus retain the tax advantages in the form of this potential deduction.

 Return opportunities missed due to repayment